swethaaj/truck-hub-datastructure/README.md

 # Service:load()

--	INPUT: http://localhost:9090/truckhub/truckInfo/load   Not needed to run explicilty as this service is Enabled by default by application
+-	INPUT: http://localhost:9090/truckhub/truckInfo/load   Not needed to run explicitly as this service is Enabled by default by application

 # Service:getByID()